The Voice of the CIO Community

-As we start this new year, I will leave you with a simple thought: Accept what is, let go of what was, and have faith in what will be.
-Continue »

-IT Jobs and Salaries Will Increase in 2017
+Why IT Security Will Remain a Top Priority in 2017

-U.S. CIOs and other tech executives are feeling optimistic about prospects for IT jobs and salary growth in 2017, according to a recent survey from Janco Associates.
-Thousands of domestic technology jobs are expected...
+A significant number of CIOs, along with other C-suite executives and managers, reported that their technology budget will see major increases this year, according to a recent survey from Mondo.
+The accompanying "2017...
 Continue »

 IT NEWS & TRENDS